 This is a principal used all throughout this discipline, from my understanding of it.

-Regarding how this relates to the EQ, however, when EQing a sound, if there’s not enough high-end, perhaps there is too much low end and it’s drowning out the high-end?
+Regarding how this relates to the EQ, when EQing a sound, if there’s not enough high-end, perhaps there is too much low end and it’s drowning out the high-end?
+One way to figure out where the problem is, is to solo the frequencies with Fab Filter’s Pro-Q EQ from Plugin Boutique.

-Experiment with decreasing the low-end if you want the high-end to shine.
-Like the compressor, it’s best to try out some of Garageband’s presets and see what sounds good.
+And the other way is to experiment with decreasing the low-end if you want the high-end to shine.
+Like the compressor, it’s best to try out some of Garageband’s presets and see what sounds good, also, you can apply these same presets to the Fab Filter plugin.

 Each preset has a name that clearly states its purpose, and once you’ve found one that you like, you can make some very minor changes to really optimize the sound.